Ari-So-Irie/rick-and-morty-interdimensional-game-show-what-species-is-it/README.md

 # Rick and Morty Interdimensional Trivia Game <em>What Species Is It?<em>

 This project uses JavaScript, HTML, and CSS to create a simple website that displays characters from the Rick and Morty API on cards.
-The website also includes buttons that allow the user to filter the characters by species.
+The website also includes dropdown that allow the user to filter the characters by name.
+This project also has a page that displays all the characters from the Rick and Morty API.
 This project also uses the Rick and Morty API to create a trivia-like game in which the user has to choose the correct species.
 Displays a random Rick and Morty character from the Rick and Morty API and allows the user to select the species.
 The user will get a feedback whether they are correct or not, and the score will be updated.

 ## Getting Started